-With most of their senior officers dead or wounded, the British soldiers, including the 93rd Highlanders, having no orders to advance further or retreat, stood out in the open and were shot apart with grapeshot from Line Jackson.
-The “immense bravery” shown by the 93rd under this maelstrom of fire was noted by Jackson biographer, Paul Wellman:
+With most of their senior officers dead or wounded, the British soldiers, including the 93rd Highlanders, having no orders to advance further or retreat, stood out in the open and were shot apart with grapeshot from the Jackson Line.
+The “immense bravery” shown by the 93rd under this maelstrom of fire was noted by Jackson biographer Paul Wellman:

 To the very edge of the canal before the rampart the few that were left of the kilted regiment marched, then halted there.
 The men who had been detailed to bring scaling ladders and fascines had failed to come up.
 Unable to go forward, too proud to retreat, although the regiment behind them had all fallen back.
 At length a mere handful of what had been the magnificent regiment slowly retired, still in unbroken order, still turning to face the foe.
 From the ramparts the Americans cheered them wildly.
 All rifle fire ceased.

 The one British success that day was on the opposite side of the canal.
-Here, the Americans had another battery.
-A belated British assault force, which had been meant to arrive earlier and, storming the battery, turn the guns to enfilade Jackson’s line across the canal; arrived late and succeeded in taking the redoubt.
-But their success came to late to influence the battle, and Lambert ordered this force to abandon its gains and retreat as well.
-The irony of this is that when he learned the British held the opposite bank and the defending redoubt, allowing enfilade fire upon his line, Jackson was prepared to himself withdraw if the British renewed the attack.
+Here, Thorton’s attack on the naval battery was successful, and were able to turn the guns to enfilade Jackson’s line across the canal.
+Unfortunately, this was too late to influence the battle, and Lambert ordered this force to abandon its gains and retreat as well.
+The irony of this is that when he learned the British held the opposite bank allowing enfilade fire upon his line, Jackson was prepared to withdraw the American forces if the British renewed the attack.

 The news of victory, one man recalled, “came upon the country like a clap of thunder in the clear azure vault of the firmament, and traveled with electromagnetic velocity, throughout the confines of the land.”
 Jackson became a nation hero, receiving the Thanks of Congress as well as a Congressional Gold Medal.
 The fame he gained at New Orleans would sustain and propel Jackson into the White House.
 Once Jackson was elected to the Presidency in 1829, the “8th of January” was celebrated as a national holiday until 1861 brought the American Civil War.

 The irony of the Battle of New Orleans was that the Treaty of Ghent, ending the War of 1812, had been signed on December 24th.
 However, that doesn’t rob the American victory of significance.
-Had the British won the battle and seized New Orleans, they may well have leveraged the victory to gain better terms; perhaps even gaining the Louisiana Purchase territories from the United States.
+Had the British won the battle and seized New Orleans, they may well have leveraged such a victory to gain better terms; perhaps even taking the Louisiana Purchase territories from the United States.

 The history of the United States and North America could have been very different, indeed.